ipfs/kubo/docs/config.md

 # The go-ipfs config file

 The go-ipfs config file is a JSON document located at `$IPFS_PATH/config`.
 It is read once at node instantiation, either for an offline command, or when starting the daemon.
 Commands that execute on a running daemon do not read the config file at runtime.

 ## Profiles

-Configuration profiles allow to tweak configuration quickly.
+Configuration profiles allow you to tweak the configuration quickly.
 Profiles can be applied with `--profile` flag to `ipfs init` or with the `ipfs config profile apply` command.
 When a profile is applied a backup of the configuration file will be created in `$IPFS_PATH`.

 The available configuration profiles are listed below.
 You can also find them documented in `ipfs config profile --help`.

 - `server`

   Disables local host discovery, recommended when running IPFS on machines with public IPv4 addresses.

 - `randomports`

-  Use a random port number for swarm.
+  Use a random port number for the swarm.

 - `default-datastore`